 Final thoughts about my trip

-Besides bad luck with the weather, I have mixed feelings about Zhangjiajie, just like some other very popular and beautiful destinations in China, such as the Xijiang Miao Village in Guizhou.
+I have mixed feelings about Zhangjiajie, much like those I have about other very popular and beautiful destinations in China, such as Xijiang Miao Village in Guizhou.

-On one side, I have to admit that so far, I haven’t seen anything like Zhangjiajie: it’s simply otherworldly, a monument to the forces of nature that makes all of us feel small.
+On one hand, I must admit that so far, I haven’t seen anything like Zhangjiajie: it’s simply otherworldly, a monument to the forces of nature that makes all of us feel small.
 It doesn’t matter how many times you’ve seen pictures of this place.
 Once you step into the park, you WILL be amazed, no doubt about it.
 However, the way the area is managed is an entirely different story.

 If you have spent some time on Google looking for information about the park, you’ll encounter the same complaints repeatedly: it’s overcrowded, overdeveloped, and overpriced.
 This is a problem in almost all the major scenic areas I visited in China (classified with an AAAAA).

-I’d love to know your feedback.
+I’d love to know your feedback, though.
 Have you visited Zhangjiajie?
 What were your impressions?

 Hello, Fabio Nodari: